The Story of Carmel Music Society

-In 1927, Dene Denny and Hazel Watrous, two women who had recently moved to Carmel, decided to enhance the cultural life of the Monterey Peninsula by creating a local concert association.
+In the mid-1920s, Dene Denny and Hazel Watrous, two women who had recently moved to Carmel and established themselves as architects and decorators, decided to enhance the cultural life of the Monterey Peninsula by creating a local concert association.

 At that time in Carmel, music was becoming more popular.
 Local amateurs and professionals gave occasional concerts in small private and public venues.
 Less frequently there were concerts by touring professionals, often sponsored by metropolitan booking agents and underwritten by wealthy patrons.
 Although several groups had tried, no one yet had established a concert series of dependable schedule, venue, or artistry.